 Clearly, these three documents were both inconsistent and contradictory.
 While one provides the rules for placing animal carcasses and parts as bait, the other two appear to entirely prohibit the practice.
-Instead, the latter documents provide that all animals must be buried after death, although they indicate entirely different time limits for that burial.
+Instead, the latter documents provide that all animals must be buried after death, 12